Muirkirk and its surroundings

 The consequences of such mismanagement, were truly deplorable.
 The people having hardly any substitute for oatmeal, were entirely at the mercy of the season. if the seed-time was unfavourable, the summer bad, or the autumn late or stormy, a dearth or famine unavoidably ensued..
 In these seasons of misery, the poor people have not unfrequently been obliged to subsist by bleeding their cattle and missing the blood, so procured, with what oatmeal they could procure.

 "General view of the agriculture of the county of Ayr : with observations on the means of its improvement" (1793) by Colonel Fullerton

-There are other commentaries - such as this one, prepared as part of a lengthy report to the Agricultural Board as to the state of agriculture in Ayrshire at the start of the 19th Century - which also paints a picture of an largely impoverished population and a subsistence economy:
+There are other commentaries such as this one taken from a report to the Agricultural Board published 20 years after Colonel Fullerton's report that also paints a picture of an impoverished population and a subsistence economy: